-Our work draws on broad experience in public affairs, publishing and media, and science and technology, as well as a growing network of advisors and partners.
+The Catalyst Research team uses our broad experience in public affairs, publishing, media, science, and technology, as well as a growing network of advisors and subject-matter experts, to gather and shape information, build sustainable strategies, and transform outcomes.

-Nick Yaeger is Principal for Catalyst Research, where he oversees content strategy, operations, and client management.
-Previously, he served as Vice President at POLITICO during a period of major expansion and growth, with a portfolio that included co-founding the publication’s award-winning brand studio, as well as oversight of the events and digital advertising solutions teams.
+Nick Yaeger is Managing Partner for Catalyst Research, where he oversees strategy, operations, and client management.
+Previously, he served as Vice President at POLITICO during a period of major expansion and growth, with a portfolio that included co-founding the publication’s award-winning brand studio, as well as oversight of the events and digital advertising technology teams.
 Before that, Nick was Co-founder and CEO of Checkd.in, a data marketing platform which provided enterprise data solutions and digital creative services for Fortune 500 companies across the entertainment, travel and technology industries.
-Prior to Checkd.in, Nick served in various leadership capacities at startups, agencies, and publishers, and started his career on Capitol Hill.
+Prior to Checkd.in, Nick served in various leadership capacities at startups, agencies, and publishers.
+He started his career on Capitol Hill.
 Nick has a BA in Political Science and Philosophy from Bucknell University.

 Aerica Shimizu Banks